Skip advert

 Advertisement - Article continues below

-A no-cost option is the Clubsport package, which most buyers are opting for.
-It includes a roll cage, fire extinguisher and harnesses.
-Carbon ceramic brakes are included in the list price.
+Most buyers opted for the no-cost Clubsport package, which bundled a roll cage, fire extinguisher and harnesses.
+Carbon ceramic brakes were included in the list price.

 We first tried the GTS at Catalunya circuit, Spain, in BMW’s recommended track setting before driving it in the UK in the road setup.
 On circuit the M4 GTS is every bit as focussed and uncompromising as you’d hope it to be.
 Whereas the standard car can feel quite short of body control, particularly at the rear axle, the GTS corners flatly and feels superbly locked down with none of the unsettling vertical motions that characterise the base model.